VIEW PROJECT

 The primary challenge was distilling the vast, immersive material into a single mobile platform while preserving its sense of subversion.

-While functional features like ticketing were essential, the app also needed to be engaging, educational, and immersive.
-We explored concepts of surrealism, interactivity, and user empowerment, envisioning the app as a dynamic space where the ordinary transforms into the extraordinary, embracing the unexpected while remaining intuitive.
+The app needed more than just ticketing; it had to be immersive, engaging, and educational.
+We leaned into surrealism, interactivity, and user empowerment, designing a space where the ordinary turns extraordinary, unexpected yet intuitive.

 Mission Statement